TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 ## Model

 The simulation has 2 different models that represent the two methods being compared: pooled and dedicated ridesharing.
 We based our pooled ridesharing simulation on the Hitch model where drivers continuously pick up and drop off passengers.
-The dedicated ridesharing model is based off the existing standard, where drivers service one group at a time.
+The dedicated ridesharing model is based off of the existing standard, where drivers service one group at a time.

 ### System Variables

-Arrival Rate: The rate at which a new group enters the simulation.
+* **Arrival Rate**: The rate at which a new group enters the simulation.
 This is modeled as a binomial poisson distribution and determined by a variable lamda.
 At every second, a group has a given probability of being randomly generated.
-Vehicle Quantity: The number of vehicles that are allocated to a given model.
+* **Vehicle Quantity**: The number of vehicles that are allocated to a given model.

 ## Groups

 A group represents a set of people that are travelling together.
-For consistency in testing, every group is tested in both models to study how each model reacts to the same exact routes.
+In simulations, the same groups of the same size spawned in both models at the same time.
 The variables for a group are defined below:

 ### Variables
 * Size: 1 to 3 passengers.
 Upper bound of 3 is defined by the maximum capacity allowed for Hitch.